 But driving a van through a foreign country is no small undertaking.
-And there are many dangers and pitfalls that can befall the under prepared traveler.
-Thankfully van life Mexico is a well-trodden path, with many who have gone before providing insight into just how to travel this vast country with your own vehicle.
+And, there are many dangers and pitfalls that can befall the underprepared traveler.
+Thankfully, van life in Mexico is a well-trodden path with many who have gone before providing insight into just how to travel this vast country with your own vehicle.

-From dealing with crooked cops, to organizing your paperwork, to finding campsites and avoiding scams, we’ve put together a list of our most helpful tips, frequent FAQs for your Van Life Mexico adventure!
+From dealing with crooked cops to organizing your paperwork to finding campsites and avoiding scams, we’ve put together a list of our most helpful tips and frequently asked questions for your van life Mexico adventure!

 Legal Tips and FAQs for Van Life Mexico

-Do I Need a Driver’s License for Mexico?
+Do I Need an International Driver’s License for Mexico?

 Is Driving in Mexico with US Plates Legal?

-If you are there on a tourist visa and you do bring a US plated car to Mexico, be aware, you may be stopped by police inquiring as to the whereabouts of your front plate.
-Unlike other countries, in the United States, front license plates are not required.
-We were stopped on multiple occasions throughout Mexico inquiring.
+If you are there on a tourist visa and you do bring a US-plated car to Mexico, be aware, that you may be stopped by police inquiring as to the whereabouts of your front plate.
+Unlike in other countries, in the United States, front license plates are not required.
+We were stopped on multiple occasions throughout Mexico inquiring about our front license plate.
 However, after a simple explanation that this is not required for US plated vehicles, we were allowed to continue onward.

 What Do I Need to Know About Border Crossings in Mexico by Car?